-2.1 The procedure for consulting upon and determining admission arrangements, notification, publication, variation and alteration of them is set out in the School Admissions (Admissions Arrangements and Co-ordination of Admission Arrangements) (England) Regulations, which came into force on 1 February 2012.
+2.1 The revised procedure for consulting upon and determining admission arrangements, notification, publication, variation and alteration of them is set out in the School Admissions (Admissions Arrangements and Co-ordination of Admission Arrangements) (England) Regulations, and came into force on 19 December 2014.
+The Council will remain fully compliant with any statutory requirements arising from the Code or further revisions of the Code.